Tigo2000/Volvo-VIDA/README.md

 - T150_Blockvalue
 - T191_TextData

 All the databases also contain SQL 'Stored Procedures' and (table) Functions.
 These procedures are called from VIDA, and contain certain steps to retrieve information from the different SQL databases and tables.
-For example, when selecting a car on the Vehicle Profile screen in VIDA, the procedure 'GetCompatibleProfiles' from the database CarCom is called.
+For example, when a car is selected on the Vehicle Profile screen in VIDA, the stored procedure GetCompatibleProfiles from the CarCom database is executed.
 The GetCompatibleProfiles procedure consists of a SQL query to select the vehicle-model, year, engine, transmission, steering config, market etc. Subsequently clicking on 'Diagnostics' calls the procedure 'GetEcuTypeDescriptions', where all the ECUs (for the vehicle selected in Vehicle Profile) are retrieved.
 That query looks like: `SELECT DISTINCT identifier, description from T102_EcuType WHERE identifier <> 0`.
 The steps for every single action performed in VIDA can be found in these procedures.

 With the information in these procedures and functions, I was able to make some queries myself (which can be found in this repo) that can be used to easily select the ECU identifiers and hex values to retrieve ecu-related data from my car.
 Below some examples which you can retrieve from your vehicle using these CAN-values:

-**ECM:**<br>
+**ECM:**
 - A/C Pressure
 - Boost Pressure
 - Lambda sensor readings
-- Engine speed
+- Engine speed (RPM)
 - Vehicle speed

-**BCM:**<br>
+**BCM:**
 - Yaw sensor
 - Velocity of car
 - Acceleration of each wheel in m/s²

-**DIM:**<br>
+**DIM:**
 - Fuel level
 - Hours since last service